digplan/instaserve/README.md

 # instaserve
 Instant web stack

+In any folder:

-> npx instaserve (node)
+> npx instaserve
 Starts a server in the current directory
-Creates an example routes.mjs file if none exists Create a public folder and add files for static file serving
+Create a public folder and add files for static file serving

+> npx instaserve create
+Creates an example routes.mjs file if none exists

 > npm run deno (deno)
 Starts a deno server using routes.mjs and static serving